contexis-cmp/contexis/docs/api/README.md

 ## Authentication

-All API endpoints require authentication.
-Use Bearer tokens in the Authorization header:
+Optionally enable authentication by setting `CMP_AUTH_ENABLED=true`.
+Use Bearer tokens in the Authorization header when enabled:

 ```bash
 curl -H "Authorization: Bearer YOUR_TOKEN" \